the-write-one/Git_Tutorial/README.md

 <img src="clone/13_Compare_Changes.png" width="600">

 5. Fill out the pull request **Title** and **Comment**.
-Finally select either **Create pull request** or **Create draft pull request** to complete the pull request.
+Finally, select either **Create pull request** or **Create draft pull request** to complete the pull request.

-> 💡 If draft pull request is created, you have an opportunity to review and edit the request before the final submission.
+> 💡 If a draft pull request is created, you have an opportunity to review and edit the request before the final submission.

 <img src="clone/14_Comments.png" width="600">